BernardFW/bernard/doc/platforms.md

 Here the settings accept a list of objects which can each point to a different page/app.
 For each object, the keys are:

-- `security_token` - An arbitrary secure random token that Facebook will ask you to provide when hooking the bot.
+- `app_id` - The app ID, found in the app configuration page
 - `app_secret` - The app secret, found in the app configuration page
 - `page_id` - The ID of the Facebook page
 - `page_token` - The page subscription token created in your app's admin